ahmadbarakt/COVID-2019/README.md

 # 2019 Novel Coronavirus COVID-19 (2019-nCoV)
 This project is part of a global intitaitve to perform an explantory analysis on the dataset of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic.
-The raw data pulled from the Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE) Coronavirus repository.

 ![alt text](https://github.com/ahmadbarakt/EDA-Coronavairous/blob/master/images/2019-nCoV-CDC-23312_without_background.png)

 ## Dataset:
-Dataset is available in the [repository](https://github.com/CSSEGISandData/COVID-19)
+The raw data pulled from multiple sources:

-## Python EDA Packages
+- WHO Coronavirus disease (COVID-2019) situation reports and reports are available in the following [website](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/)
-numpy, pandas, datetime, seaborn, matplotlib, plotly, and bokeh
+- Twitter with search word "@spectatorindex,corona"